strongloop-community/talks/node-philly-2013/node-philly.md

 As we can see a few lines in, we get the mongoModel based on the resource being requested: `mongoModel = mongo.model(req.params.resource);`

-Mongoose knows about our ":resource" routes because we sent our mongoose object off to the different models in app.js.
+Previously in app.js, we loaded up the different Mongo models in our "models" folder and passed them the connection object to our MongoDB instance.

 ```javascript
 options.mongoose = mongo.mongoose;